 Entry Requirements

-• A second-class honours degree or equivalent.
+- A second-class honours degree or equivalent.

-• Initial teacher training and a minimum of three months full-time, relevant, teaching experience.
+- Initial teacher training and a minimum of three months full-time, relevant, teaching experience.

-• If you do not have relevant teaching experience, you can still apply for our campus programme, and you will study an additional non-credit bearing module The Classroom Practice of TESOL at no additional cost.
+- If you do not have relevant teaching experience, you can still apply for our campus programme, and you will study an additional non-credit bearing module The Classroom Practice of TESOL at no additional cost.Â

-• English language proficiency at a minimum of IELTS band 6.5 (or equivalent) with no component score below 6.5.
+- English language proficiency at a minimum of IELTS band 6.5 (or equivalent) with no component score below 6.5.

 Career Prospects

-English is a global language, with people who have learned it as a second language outnumbering native speakers.
-To provide the highest standards of teaching, teachers need expert training in both theoretical and classroom aspects.
-This Master's course offers an internationally recognized qualification, 8-10 months of professional experience, and linguistics and teaching theory to gain a competitive advantage and deliver the best possible TESOL training.
-Graduates have gone on to roles such as Director of Studies, Senior Teacher, and Senior Lecturer of English as a Foreign Language.
-Career outcomes are sourced from the latest available graduate outcome surveys.
+English is a global language, and second language learners outnumber native speakers.
+To offer high-quality instruction, teachers must have expert training in both theoretical and classroom elements.
+This Master's program provides an internationally recognized qualification, 8-10 months of professional experience, and linguistics and teaching theory to give you a competitive advantage.
+Graduates can advance to positions such as Director of Studies, Senior Teacher, and Senior Lecturer of English as a Foreign Language.
+The course also includes career planning, professional coaching, and ongoing assistance for up to five years after graduation.
+Students can benefit from networking events, CV and cover letter advice, interview preparation, workshops, recruitment events, and business assistance.

 Course Details